 You’ve arrived in Ubud.
 Maybe chosen to visit here few days on your Bali trip or planning to stay for a bit longer.

-If you got months, no prob, but one week, you’ll be in a big trouble trying to choose.
+If you have months, no prob, but one week, you’ll be in big trouble trying to choose.

 I’ll help you out!
-Though I’ll too give you too many options anyway.
+Though I’ll give you too many options anyway.

 So let’s go now to see what and where to eat in Ubud!